Unchain1014/gpg-hep/README.md

 # INSTALLATION
 - Clone this repository with the following command:
   > cd ~ ; git clone https://github.com/Unchain6787/gpg-hep.git
-- Press "Ctrl + H" to show hidden files (be sure to toggle this off when finished)
-- Make the gpg-hep folder hidden by renaming it with a period prefix ("gpg-hep" becomes ".gpg-hep")
-- In your file browser menu bar go to "Edit > Preferences > Behavior > Executable Text Files" select "Ask each time"
-  > This step will vary depending on your Linux distribution and file explorer
 - Double click "gpg-hep.sh" and select "Run in Terminal"

 # QUICK GUIDE: